1.289-339-3464

 • Videos

-Home Body Mind Spirit Taking Advantage of Brain’s Limitations
+Home Body Mind Spirit Using Brain’s Flaws To Our Advantage

 NextPrevious

 In mindfulness practice, we exploit this limitation to our advantage by training our brain to intentionally focus on the matters of the present moment.
-Each time we do that, we begin to peel away from the tyranny of past memories and future worries.
-With practice, we start to experience little freedom from the emotional burdens.
+Each time we do that, we begin to peel away from the tyranny of past memories and future worries(habits).
+With practice, we start to experience a bit of freedom from the emotional burdens.
 It is like a light at the end of the tunnel, howsoever long that tunnel is.

 Moment by moment, we begin to peel away all those habits/patterns/reactions that has become a source of suffering.